ap-atul/8-Puzzle/README.md

 # 8 Puzzle Problem Solution using A*
 A* path finding algorithm is used to solve the 8 puzzle problem.

-It uses Manhattan distance and Priority queue to get the min distance satisfying move.
+It uses Manhattan distance and Priority queue to get the min distance satisfying the move.

 ## Execution steps
 1. Clone the repo